charmingruby/apperize/README.md

 # Wasp

-This app is built with Next.js 13, Tailwind, shadcn/ui, Zustand, Tailwind and Go.
+This app is built with Next.js 13, Tailwind, shadcn/ui, Zustand, Tailwind, Go and ScyllaDB.

 ## ⚠️ Under development